4 Chapter 4 - Basic Data treatments

 4.2.1 Imputation for missing values

-Depending of the context, if the variables have missing values, it is possible to fill a numeric value to avoid lossing observations, but mantaining the main patterns of the data.
-The most commmon imputations values for numeric variables are mean, median or linear regression interpolation.
+Depending on the context, when variables have missing values we can fill in a numeric value to avoid losing observations while maintaining the main patterns of the data.
+The most common imputation values for numeric variables are the mean, the median, or an interpolation from a regression on other variables.

 4.2.2.1 Winsorization